ttyelud/dracht.io/docs/developer-guide/1-introduction.md

 ```
 The reason for this is that if (and only if) your app has an error handler on the srf instance, the framework will automatically try to reconnect any time the connection is lost, which is generally what you want in production scenarios.

+> Pro tip: always have an [error](/docs/api#Srf+event_error) handler on your Srf instance when using inbound connections, so your application will automatically reconnect to the server if the tcp connection is dropped.

 ### Where did those other SIP headers come from?
 Notice that although our application only provided one SIP header (a custom 'X-' header), the response actually sent by the drachtio server was a normal, fully-formed SIP response.